washingtoncie/washingtoncie.github.io/_pages/exploring-diplomacy.md

 ---
 <section markdown="1">
 ## Programs
 Join us to explore the world of diplomacy in Washington, D.C.'s international community.
 Develop cross-cultural negotiation and teambuilding skills.
-Our programs use [simulations](https://diplomacy.state.gov/education/about/class-materials) developed by the State Department's [U.S. Diplomacy Center](https://diplomacy.state.gov/) to help participants develop high-level, real-life communications skills and engage some of the world's most pressing issues.
+Our programs use [simulations](https://diplomacy.state.gov/education/about/class-materials) developed by the State Department's [“National Museum of American Diplomacy](https://diplomacy.state.gov/) to help participants develop high-level, real-life communications skills and engage some of the world's most pressing issues.
 In simulations, small groups of two to four students represent a "stakeholder" in multiple rounds of negotiations.
 Stakeholders include NGOs, national governments, multilateral organizations, United Nations representatives, and non-state actors.

 WCIE Exploring Diplomacy programs also engage the Washington, D.C. international community directly.
 Participants have opportunities to meet with diplomats and NGO professionals, offering students insight into how diplomacy and international affairs really work.